th2-net/remotehand/README.md

 java -jar remotehand.jar -input <script file> -output <file for script output> -config <path to config>
 ```

+## WebP image encoding
+[Here](https://github.com/th2-net/remotehand/blob/master/www/WebpLibrary.MD) you can see how to use webp library to encode images.

 ## A word about Selenium drivers